Peace and Truce of God: Other developments

-Beginning in the 11th century, knighthood developed a religious character.
-Prospective knights underwent rigorous religious rituals in order to be initiated.
-An initiate had to fast, confess his sins, was given a symbolic bath, had his hair cut to represent humility, and he spent a night praying, his weapons upon an altar representing the dedication of his weapons to the Church and God.
-Advancements in metallurgy allowed inscriptions and pictures of holy symbols to be engraved on helmets, swords, shields, a horse’s saddle and bridle.
-Relics and objects with religious symbols, often of saints, on them were routinely carried into battles by knights in medieval times.
-The symbols allowed for a physical reminder to knights and military men that God was supporting their efforts, providing protection to those soldiers as well as the assurance of a victory over their enemies.
+From the 11th century on, knighthood developed a religious character.
+Aspiring knights underwent strict religious rituals to be initiated.
+An initiate had to fast, confess his sins, take a symbolic bath, have his hair cut to represent humility, and spend a night in prayer while his weapons lay on an altar symbolizing the dedication of his arms to the Church and God.
+Advances in metallurgy made it possible to engrave inscriptions and images of sacred symbols on helmets, swords, shields, the saddle and bridle of a horse.
+Relics and items with religious symbols, often of saints, were routinely carried into battle by knights in the Middle Ages.
+The symbols reminded the knights and soldiers that God supported their efforts and offered the soldiers protection and the assurance of victory over their enemies.

-In addition to the Peace and Truce of God movement, other non-violent, although less direct, methods of controlling violence were used by the clergy.
-By adding the religious oaths of fealty to the feudal act of homage, and in organising rights and duties within the system, churchmen did their utmost to civilise feudal society in general and to set limits on feudal violence in particular.
+In addition to the Peace and Truce of God movement, the clergy used other nonviolent, though less direct, methods of controlling violence.
+By adding the religious oath of fealty to the feudal act of homage and by organizing rights and duties within the system, churchmen did their utmost to civilize feudal society in general and to set limits on feudal violence in particular.

-Louis IX of France was famous for his attention to the settlement of disputes and the maintenance of peace, at least within the Kingdom of France.
-He issued the first extant ordinance indefinitely prohibiting warfare in France, a text dating from January 1258 that outlawed guerre omnes as well as arson, and disturbances to carts and to agricolae who work with carts or ploughs.
-Those who transgressed this prohibition were to be punished as peace-breakers (fractores pacis) by the king's officer and the bishop-elect of le Puy-en-Velay.
-Louis IX promulgated this text as a simple royal act on the basis of his authority as king.
+Louis IX of France was famous for his attention to settling disputes and keeping the peace, at least within the Kingdom of France.
+He issued the first surviving decree prohibiting warfare in France indefinitely.
+This text, dated January 1258, forbade guerre omnes as well as arson and disturbance of wagons and agricolae working with wagons or plows.
+Those who violated this prohibition were to be punished as peacebreakers (fractores pacis) by the king's officer and the elected bishop of le Puy-en-Velay.
+Louis IX promulgated this text as a simple royal act based on his authority as king.

-The Bianchi was a religious movement that swept through Italy for several months in 1399.
-Tens of thousands of men, women and children could be found travelling across the country to pray and promote peace.
-It was a shock to many observers and caught authorities off guard.
+The Bianchi were a religious movement that swept through Italy for several months in 1399.
+Tens of thousands of men, women, and children crisscrossed the country praying and advocating for peace.
+It was a shock to many observers, and the authorities were unprepared.
 It also brought peace, at least for a few months, to much of Italy.